-Second, although national origin distinctions may not seem as overtly pernicious in the area of immigration regulation, the background to the Executive Order reflects that the use of national origin designations was a surrogate for targeting individuals practicing the Muslim faith.
+Second, although national origin distinctions may not seem as overtly pernicious in the area of immigration regulation, the background to the Executive Order reflects that the use of national origin designations was a pretext for targeting individuals practicing the Muslim faith.
 As noted earlier, while a candidate, President Trump advocated for a complete bar on Muslims entering the United States.
 See Aziz v.
-Trump, No. No. 1:17-CV-116-(LMB/TCB), 2017 WL 580855, at \4 (E.D.
+Trump, No. 1:17-CV-116-(LMB/TCB), 2017 WL 580855, at 4 (E.D.
 Va.
 Feb.
 13, 2017).
-After receiving pushback concerning the legality of his proposed Muslim Ban, then-candidate Trump telegraphed that, in order to accomplish his objective of banning Muslims while potentially subverting judicial review, he would use territories that were predominately Muslim as a surrogate for targeting Muslims directly.
+After many questioned the legality of his proposed Muslim Ban, then-candidate Trump telegraphed that, in order to accomplish his objective of banning Muslims while potentially subverting judicial review, he would use territories that were predominately Muslim as a surrogate for targeting Muslims directly.
 In response to a question about whether he had changed his position that Muslims should be banned, Trump stated "call it whatever you want.
 We'll call it territories, OK?"
-Aziz, 2017 WL 580855, at \4; see also Amended Compl. ¶ 59 ("People were so upset when I used the [word] Muslim.
-Oh, you can't use the word Muslim.
-Remember this.
-And I'm okay with that, because I'm talking territory instead of Muslim") (citing Meet the Press, NBC, July 24, 2016.) (internal quotation marks omitted).
+Aziz, 2017 WL 580855, at 4.

 President Trump signed Executive Order No. 13,769 on January 27, 2017.

-Soon thereafter, Rudy Giuliani, who advised the Trump Campaign, admitted that it was meant to effectuate the Muslim ban while circumventing judicial scrutiny.
-Amended Compl. ¶ 69 ("So when [Mr. Trump] first announced it, he said 'Muslim ban.'
-He called me up.
-He said, 'Put a commission together.
-Show me the right way to do it legally.") (internal quotation marks omitted).
+Soon thereafter, Trump advisor Rudy Giuliani admitted that it was meant to effectuate the Muslim ban while circumventing judicial scrutiny.
+Int'l Refugee Assistance Project, No. CV TDC-17-0361, 2017 WL 1018235, at 4 (noting Giuliani's appearance on Fox News, where he "asserted that President Trump told him he wanted a Muslim ban and asked Giuliani to '[s]how me the right way to do it legally."").
 In fact, hours before signing Executive Order No. 13,769, President Trump had belied its "territorial," non-religious focus by publically stating that Christians from the seven impacted nations would be given priority as refugees.
-Id. at ¶ 68; see also Aziz, 2017 WL 580855, at \4.
+Aziz, 2017 WL 580855, at 4.
 This unapologetically transparent record of the invidious motivation behind the Executive Order undermines the Government's post hoc efforts to attribute a lawful purpose to its action.

 As U.S. District Judge Brinkema of the Eastern District of Virginia concluded in enjoining the original Executive Order as violative of the establishment clause, "[t]he 'Muslim ban' was a centerpiece of the president's campaign for months, and the press release calling for it was still available on his website as of the day this Memorandum Opinion is being entered."

-Aziz, 2017 WL 580855, at \8.
+Aziz, 2017 WL 580855, at 8.
 The Court thus found that there was "direct evidence" that the Executive Order was an attempt to find a legal way to impose a ban on Muslims entering the United States.
-Id. at \9.
-The Government, however, cannot evade the strictures of the

-Constitution merely by "deferring to the wishes or objections of some fraction of the body politic."
+Id. at 9.
+The Government, however, cannot circumvent the Constitution merely by "deferring to the wishes or objections of some fraction of the body politic."
 Cleburne, 473 U.S. at 448.